THE MOONLIGHT HITCHHIKER

 for storms ganged up to lob supersonic, killer-volt jags

-against breakers wild to grind away under framework often enough
+and breakers wild to grind away under framework

 iron gods, starbright idols of glass, marble Goliaths—-